dbsloan/msc_tree_resampling/README.md

                           jk: Jackknife.
 Must specify jkprob (see below).

-   Specify jackknife resampling probability [required if --sampling=jk]
+   Specify jackknife deletion probability [required if --sampling=jk]

          --jkprob       - Probability (between 0 and 1) of deleting a given tree in jackknife analysis or, to use a